USS Worcester (CL-144): Construction and career

-While Missouris helicopter searched the projected bombardment track for mines, the UN force formed up for battle.
-At 11:50, when a shell from an unobserved shore battery fell 5000 yd short of the group, it apparently signaled the beginning.
-Worcester hoisted the blue and white UN flag to the foretruck and commenced firing at exactly noon on 12 October.
-For almost the next 90-odd minutes, Worcesters 6-inch guns hammered at iron works and railroad tunnels in the vicinity.
-The next day, she extended her target list to include railroad marshaling yards, tearing up sections of track and blasting rolling stock.
+Worcester commenced firing at exactly noon on 12 October.
+For approximately the next 90 minutes, Worcesters 6-inch guns fired at iron works and railroad tunnels in the vicinity.
+The next day, the target list was extended to include railroad marshaling yards, destroying rolling stock and sections of track.

-Over the next few days, Worcester and the ships accompanying her proceeded to rain destruction on targets of opportunity near Wonsan—targets that ranged from railroad marshaling yards to rolling stock and adjacent warehouse areas.
-Also, on 16 October, Worcester, Helena, and accompanying destroyers fired at unidentified radar contacts—"blips" on the radar screens that approached from the northward.
+Over the next few days, Worcester and the ships accompanying her proceeded to fire on targets of opportunity near Wonsan.
+On 16 October, Worcester, Helena, and accompanying destroyers fired at unidentified radar contacts from the north.

 Worcester underway in the Mediterranean Sea, 1953.